FriedrichLexA99/net-device-catalog/README.md

 - Persist state between API calls
 - Show 2 types of DBs.
 Real-time DB, and relational DB and show pros/cons of each.
 - Show how module & API have indirection between them.

+Vision-casting:
+   Would like to implement K8s into this.
+Possibly get AWS free devleoper account or Google CP equivalent.
+   Once account is made, could store website on S3 bucket?
+Maybe using straight up docker orchestration with a bunch of dumb jenkins and react.js stuff would be more fitting though.
+I want to be able to use containers in this somehow.
+   Not sure if the relational DBs can be held inside of a pod.
+I got a certification related to Red Hat's Openshift using Podman so it would be cool to use.

+Notes:
+   OOP like Python has objects, classes, and then methods (which are just functions of the class) Functional programming (like javascript) uses modules that are combinations of variables and functions.